This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 While they do take an hour in the pressure cooker they don’t heat up your house.

-You may have air conditioning but I know in the summer up here in Alaska we don’t normally have air conditioning.
-And you could just plug the pot in outside if you want to cook them up on the patio.
+And you can just plug the pot in outside if you want to cook them up on the patio.
 Or on the go anywhere.

 The recipe came from The Foodie Eats and I changed it up just a bit.

-I added more salt because I’ve discovered there is something to brownies with a salty tang, try it!
+I added more salt because I’ve discovered there is something to brownies with a salty tang!

 And I’m cooking them in a 6-inch springform pan instead of a 7-inch push pan.
 Because it’s what I had.

-I made sure to cover the bottom of the pan with foil so water won’t get in, that’s important.
+Make sure to cover the bottom of the pan with foil so water won’t get bubble up in the bottom of the pan.
+That’s important.

 About your Instant Pot Brownies: